ahfitzpa/2022-10-22-TeagascFoodResearchCentre/index.md

 <p> tag to make this section visible.

 Edit the text to match who can attend the workshop.
 For instance:
-- This workshop is open to affiliates to ABC university.
-- This workshop is open to the public.
+- This workshop is open to Teagasc Food Research Centre employees, PhD students and associates.
-- If you are interested in attending this workshop, contact me@example.com for more information
+- If you are interested in attending this workshop, contact amy.fitzpatrick@teagasc.ie for more information

 <p id="who-can-attend">